rafaelbezerra-dev/regex-automaton/README.md

 1. The regex correctness: the code shall parse the regex and inform if any error is encountered
 2. The search correctness: the code shall inform whether the pattern exists in the sentence or not.

-The code will also be benchmarked against the default regex library.
+The code will also be benchmarked against the default C++ regex library.